frc-4931/fedora-installs/utilities/DEVELOPER.md

 Enter a short 5+ character password/phrase that unlocks your primary key.
 You will need to remember this passphrase!
 The program will prompt you to reenter the passphrase, will then generate the public and private keys, and will then prompot you for your GitHub password so it can upload the public key to your GitHub account.

+Then run the following command:

+    $ add-github-repo.sh 2016-Robot

-Finally, the program will then clone the https://github.com/frc-4931/2016-Robot repository.
+to clone the https://github.com/frc-4931/2016-Robot repository.

-*Close this terminal when completed.*

 ### Start Eclipse